ergebnis/phpunit-slow-test-detector/README.md

  </phpunit>
 ```

-The following example configures the maximum count of slow tests to three, and the maximum duration for all tests to 250 milliseconds when using `phpunit/phpunit:^9.6.0`:
+The following example configures the maximum count of slow tests to three, and the maximum duration for all tests to 250 milliseconds when using `phpunit/phpunit:^8.5.0` or `phpunit/phpunit:^9.6.0`:

 ```diff
  <phpunit